 Where are they now?
-Arsenal’s youngest ever Champions League side
+Arsenal’s youngest Champions League side

-Having already secured top spot in their group, Arsenal played their youngest ever Champions League team against Olympiakos in 2009.
+Having already sealed top spot in their group, Arsenal played their youngest ever Champions League team against Olympiakos in 2009.

 The Gunners lost 1-0 in Greece, but Arsene Wenger was still impressed with his young outfit, which featured a starting XI with an average age of just 21 years and 215 days.